Art and Design

 Art and Design Assessment at St Oswald’s

-The assessment of Art and Design is completed half termly at the end of each skill based unit.
-Teachers currently use a Twinkl assessment spreadsheet to assess the National Curriculum objectives.
-Children will be given time to design, plan and produce a final assessment piece at the end of each unit and will be encouraged to use skills from the unit and from previous learning.
-Teachers will use this final piece, alongside word in sketch books, to assess progression and attainment of the National Curriculum objectives.
+The assessment of Art and Design in KS1 and 2 is completed at the end of each skill based unit using the Grammarsaurus end of unit test alongside teacher assessement.
+The Children will be given time to design, plan and produce a final assessment piece at the end of each unit and will be encouraged to use skills from the unit and from previous learning.
+Teachers will use this final piece, alongside work in sketch books, to assess progression and attainment of the National Curriculum objectives.

 - Sketch books – all children have their own sketch books which travels with them through their school life.
 This is where they will complete work, annotations and record any work they complete.